 The neobanks run on innovative and highly efficient technology that not only keeps the costs down but also allows them to roll out new features in a fraction of the time it takes their traditional competitors.
 Revolut, for example, has made it incredibly easy to join – anyone can open an account in less than 60 seconds.
 All you need is to do is download their app, input your information, and confirm your identity.

 It isn’t just convenience that drove new customers to neobanks.
 The functionality of holding money in multiple currencies at no cost, currency exchange at market rates, instant transfers, and transparent fees made challengers an alluring alternative to traditional banks.

 However, not everyone is convinced that all neobanks are here to stay.
 ING’s head of fintech Benoit Legrand had this to say about neobanks in 2016: “they’re flourishing everywhere but we’re still waiting for the business model to show up.
 Where is the money?
 Where is the return?”

 Traditional banks make most of their money through lending products like loans and mortgages, which the vast majority of neobanks do not currently offer.
 If the funding dries up as it did in the early 2000s, neobanks that have not turned a profit will have trouble surviving.

 Profit comparison of challenger banks.
 Source: Fincog

-Stay tuned for the final article in our three-part series about the evolution of branchless titled “The Future of Banking: Branchless or Not?” where we will explore what branchless banking looks like today and how it was affected by the coronavirus pandemic.
+Stay tuned for the third article ‘The Biggest Danger to Branchless Banking.
+Part 3‘.
 Discover why current OTP passwords and biometrics should not be relied on for remote authentication, what the banking industry can do about it, and how it can benefit everyone in the process.

 Follow us on Twitter for the latest updates – SDK.finance.